8 Ways To Be A Great LGBTQ➕ Ally

 Being a good ally doesn’t just mean waving a rainbow flag at a Pride parade, wearing glitter and singing your heart out to Lady Gaga.
 Try to tackle discrimination and prejudice by speaking up, signing petitions and attending protests for positive change.

-LGBT+ people are massively underrepresented in media.
-Try to engage with some stories about LGBT+ people or with works of art created by LGBT+ people to support them.
+LGBTQ+ people are massively underrepresented in media.
+Try to engage with some stories about LGBTQ+ people or with works of art created by LGBTQ+ people to support them.
 If you’re unsure where to start, check out TheSprout’s Top 10 Must Watches For LGBT+ History Month.

 (Please be aware – some of these programmes may not be age appropriate for all of our readers.
 If you’re unsure, look for the programme on the Common Sense Media website, where they will give you an idea of what age it’s appropriate for.
 Or you could check with someone you trust.)